akvo/akvo-web/code/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.3 =
+* Improvement: Reworked blocking for IP ranges, country blocking, and direct IP blocking to minimize server impact when under attack.
+* Improvement: Live traffic better indicates the action taken by country blocking when it redirects a visitor.
+* Improvement: Added support for finding server logs to the Diagnostics page to help with troubleshooting.
+* Improvement: Whitelisted StatusCake IP addresses.
+* Improvement: Updated GeoIP database.
+* Improvement: Disabling Wordfence now sends an alert.
+* Improvement: Improved detection for uploaded PHP content in the firewall.
+* Fix: Eliminated memory-related errors resulting from the scan on sites with very large numbers of issues and low memory.
+* Fix: Fixed admin page layout for sites using RTL languages.
+* Fix: Reduced overhead of the dashboard widget.
+* Fix: Improved performance of checking for whitelisted IPs.
+* Fix: Changes to the default plugin hello.php are now detected correctly in scans.
+* Fix: Fixed IPv6 warning in the dashboard widget.

 = 6.2.2 =
 * Fix: Replaced a slow query in the dashboard widget that could affect sites with very large numbers of users.